For the Openhearted (& Frugal) Traveler

 - Closed-toed sneakers/trainers – if you plan on long hikes in the lava fields or going zip-lining

-- Eco friendly biodegradable sunscreen.
-There are some listed here and for the love of all that is good, please don’t get the spray-on sunscreen!
-I was shocked and saddened to learn that these sprays are the worst because people shellac themselves with the stuff at the beach and most of it ends up in the air and water – killing the coral and making sea creatures sad (or dead) If like me, you had some already, spray it on before you go to the beach or spray it on your hands and rub it in to prevent it from polluting the air/water.
+- Reef friendly biodegradable sunscreen.
+I list a few on my post about snorkeling and for the love of all that is good, please don’t get the spray-on sunscreen!
+I was shocked and saddened to learn that these sprays are the worst because people shellac themselves with the stuff at the beach and most of it ends up in the air and water – killing the coral and making sea creatures sad (or dead).

-Everything else you might need – like a hat, towel, boogie board, chair etc. can easily be purchased on the island.
+Everything else you might need – boogie board, chair etc. can easily be rented, purchased or borrowed on the island.
+Most rental condos have beach gear like chairs, towels etc.

-I’ve flown both Alaska and Virgin America into Kahului, Maui and both were great.
+I’ve flown Alaska/Virgin America & Hawaiian Air into Kahului, Maui and all were great.
 If you go off season you can get very reasonable airfares.
 If you are flexible on dates I highly recommend visiting off season, it will be cheaper and less crowded.
 September through Mid-November as well as April / May are decent low seasons.
 I use airfare alerts from AirfareWatchDog.com to get notices for the cheapest flights.
+Southwest started flying to Maui in 2019.

 I DO NOT recommend getting a package deal through an airline or outlet like Orbitz.
 There are so many restrictions and fine print that it’s just not worth it.
 If you need to change anything after purchase you either can’t or you pay a crazy fee.
 Not cool.
 Also you’ll get stuck with giant corporate behemoths and will miss the cool local places.

-Maui has a bus system but it’s fairly limited and it could easily take you a half day to make what would be a 15 minute drive.
+Maui has a bus system but it’s fairly limited and it could easily take you a half day to make what would be a 30 minute drive.
 Gas prices are high but it’s a pretty small island so you will probably spend less than you thought on gas.
 Go local and rent from Maui Car Rentals in Kahului.
 They are locally owned, family operated and have a range of cars and great prices.
-I got a 2004 Toyota for a great price and had the added bonus of looking like a local.
-Car break-ins and theft are a serious reality on Maui so skip the fancy convertible Mustang and get a beater.
+Car break-ins and theft are a reality on Maui so skip the fancy convertible Mustang and get a cruiser that doesn’t scream “tourist”.
 Don’t leave stuff visible in your car or lock anything in the trunk that you can’t replace easily.
 A car with working AC that will get you from point A to point B is just perfect.
-Tell the folks at Maui Car Rental that I sent you.
-1-800-567-4659
+Tell the folks at Maui Car Rental that Jules sent you 🙂 1-800-567-4659.

-The pace is slow on Maui and the highway speed limit is 45 mph.
+The pace is slow on Maui and the highway speed limit is 45 mph in most places.
 (For real!)
 It’s an island – what’s the hurry?
 Drive the speed limit and enjoy the view.
-Pull to the side of the road when there is an ambulance or other emergency vehicle on the road and I mean on either side of traffic.
-It’s just what’s done.
-Pay attention to pedestrians esp on the beach roads and DO yield for folks trying to turn.
+Pull to the side of the road when there is an ambulance or other emergency vehicle with lights & sirens going in either direction.
+It’s just what’s done (and the law).
+Pay attention to pedestrians esp on the beach roads and DO yield for folks crossing the street or trying to turn.
 It’s the Aloha way.

-The Google Maps app on my phone did quite well getting around and surprisingly did ok pronouncing the street names (which are all Hawaiian).
-It did send me in loops driving around Haiku, but the map itself was accurate so I was able to reconnoiter on my own.
+The Google Maps app does quite well getting around and surprisingly does ok pronouncing the street names (which are nearly all Hawaiian).

-I booked a flight with a car with Hawaiian Airlines to visit the Big Island and they were a total nightmare.
-If you want to hop to another island I recommend Mokulele or Island Air.
+If you want to hop to another island I recommend Mokulele if you can.
 These are small prop planes so be prepared for no frills and a bit of turbulence.
 But also – no TSA!
 You can’t beat the views though as you fly lower and get to see more of the islands from the skies.
 TIP: If you follow Mokulele on Twitter they announce super good deals on flights for the next day.

 Where to Stay